ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

 ## Overview

-Autoscale provides a possibility to utilise resources in more elastic and more dynamic way.
+Autoscale provides the possibility to utilise resources in more elastic and a more dynamic way.

-When feature is enabled and configured properly, builds are executed on machines created *on demand*.
-Those machines, after the build is finished, can wait to run next builds or can be removed after configured *idle time*.
+When this feature is enabled and configured properly, builds are executed on machines created *on demand*.
+Those machines, after the build is finished, can wait to run the next builds or can be removed after the configured `IdleTime`.
 In case of many cloud providers this helps to utilise the cost of used instances.

-Thanks to runners autoscale, Your infrastructure contains only as much build instances as is necessary at anytime.
+Thanks to runners autoscale, your infrastructure contains only as much build instances as necessary at anytime.

-Real life example of runners autoscale feature, tested on GitLab.com for *GitLab Community Edition* project:
+Below you can see a real life example of the runners autoscale feature, tested on GitLab.com for the *GitLab Community Edition* project:

 ![real life example of autoscaling](autoscale-example.png)

-Each machine on the chart is a independent cloud instance, running build jobs inside of docker containers.
+Each machine on the chart is an independent cloud instance, running build jobs inside of docker containers.

 ## Autoscaling algorithm and parameters

-Autoscaling algorithm is based on three main parameters: *IdleCount*, *IdleTime* and *limit*.
+The autoscaling algorithm is based on three main parameters: `IdleCount`, `IdleTime` and `limit`.

 Each machine, which actually does not run a build, is in *Idle* state.
-GitLab Runner in autoscale mode monitors all machines and ensures, that there is always an *IdleCount* of machines in *Idle* state.
+GitLab Runner in autoscale mode monitors all machines, and ensures that there is always an `IdleCount` of machines in *Idle* state.

 At the same time GitLab Runner is checking the duration of the *Idle* state of each machine.
-If the time exceeds *IdleTime* value, the machine is removed.
+If the time exceeds `IdleTime` value, the machine is removed.

 **Example**

-Let's suppose, that we have configured GitLab Runner with following autoscale parameters:
+Let's suppose, that we have configured GitLab Runner with the following autoscale parameters:

 ```bash
 [[runners]]